Monday, August 23, 2021 · 16 min read

 IOLITE data acquisition and control systems introduction video

-The IOLITE systems are available in two chassis configurations:
+The IOLITE systems are available in several chassis configurations:

 |IOLITEr-6xSTG||Universal and strain gage input||6||24-bit delta-sigma ADC @ 20 kS/s||Differential||Compatible with all DSI adapters for multiple sensor types|